American Photographer Survived Two Berkut Grenade Attacks in Euromaidan Revolution

 Army helmet and bullet proof vest most likely saved his life, as a Euromaidan protester near him bled out on the spot after a grenade hit his carotid artery.

 The surgery lasted almost three hours, and yes, Estabrook got to keep his leg.
-But how did a FedEx pilot end up in Kyiv photographing the Euromaidan Revolution?
+But how did a FedEx pilot end up in Kyiv, Ukraine photographing the Euromaidan Revolution?
 It's a long story that Mark is writing for a book about his experience.

-In short, he was trained as a photographer in college and covered the music scene in Texas during the 1970s as part of that experience.
+In short, the Air Force veteran was trained as a photographer at UT Austin and covered the music scene in Texas during the 1970s as part of that experience.
 As the events in Kyiv unfolded in the American media, he realized their narrative was simply lifted from Russian disinformation.

-Estabrook grabbed a Nikon D2X, with its incredibly slow memory writing speed, an old F5 35mm film camera and jumpseated to Europe.
-Technically, he was on a FedEx vacation during the revolution in Kyiv.
+Estabrook grabbed a Nikon D2X, with its incredibly slow memory writing speed, a Nikon F5 with expired HP5+ and jumpseated to Europe.
+Technically, he was on a FedEx vacation during the revolution in Kyiv, but he was wearing his National Press Photographers Association (NPPA) ID badge while shooting in Maidan.

 Mark soon learned the people who protested and fought in Maidan were good people.
 In fact, they saved his life.
 Ukrainian oligarchs and politicians grabbed the headlines.
 They were noted for their corrupt ways but the people who stood up to them were brave.
 Many people were wounded and killed.
 No matter what group or background they came from, they put their differences aside to snatch freedom from a corrupt regime with close ties to Moscow.

 Mark is editing an online "rough cut" here from more than 1,600 photos shot in Maidan from 07-18 February 2014 for a "coffee table photography book" detailing his experience in Kyiv.
 There is still much work to be done before the selection, editing and layout is complete.
-He hopes to print and bind the hardcover first edition of the book in Ukraine.
+Now retired from flying, he hopes to finish his book.

 Estabrook is aware the book is not the complete picture of the revolution from anyone's perspective, even his.
 He wants everyone to know it was an American photographer's experience in Maidan as captured on two older cameras.
 The Nikon D2X was not exactly known as an action camera.
 The recording media could not quickly capture more than 4-5 shots before the camera would literally freeze.

-He hopes to publish his book in 2021, seven years after Maidan.
+He hopes to publish his book in 2022, eight years after Maidan.